We all know that stretching before and after running can help prevent injuries and relax your body.

 1. Hamstring Stretch

 I like this stretch because it can help you see the progress that you’re making.
-You’ll start by sitting on the ground and extending your left leg out in front of you.
-Make sure your right leg is bent in with your right foot touching your left knee.
+Start by sitting on the ground and extending your left leg out in front of you.
+Make sure your right leg is bent in, with your right foot touching your left knee.